 I am still learning that after having two boys, that my way of raising my boys and my mom’s way are now totally different and that’s completely ok.

 Do not panic at the Doctor’s appointment

 The visit to the Doctor for prenatal appointments can be exciting for some while terrifying for others.
 The fetal heartbeat checks, ultrasounds, and tests can leave many fearful and terrified of what can go wrong.

 This should not be the case.
-Every moment to hear your baby's heartbeat and see the progress of your pregnancy journey should be an exciting time and not a fearful one.
-Have a strong faith as you attend every appointment knowing that your little one will be perfect when he or she arrives exactly as planned and according to your trusted OBGYN's advice.
+Every moment to hear your baby’s heartbeat and see the progress of your pregnancy journey should be an exciting time and not a fearful one.
+Have strong faith as you attend every appointment knowing that your little one will be perfect when he or she arrives exactly as planned and according to your trusted OBGYN’s advice.

 Squash the anxieties of motherhood

-There is absolutely no need to panic about whether or not you will be a "good" or "bad mom".
+There is absolutely no need to panic about whether or not you will be a “good” or “bad mom”.
 It really does not matter.
 Motherhood instincts come naturally to every mom given the opportunity.
-There is never a "perfect mom" just a mom who is willing to go with the ups and downs of parenting.
+There is never a “perfect mom” just a mom who is willing to go through the ups and downs of parenting.

 You are uniquely made to take care of the child God has selected you to care for.
-You will realize on this journey that motherhood kicks in naturally and most fears for the most part fades away as you become more comfortable with what seems natural to you.
+You will realize on this journey that motherhood kicks in naturally and most fears, for the most part, fades away as you become more comfortable with what seems natural to you.
 So do not panic, just be who you are and it will all come naturally.

-For more inspiration on your journey through motherhood visit my blog post on Overcoming the hurdles and struggles of motherhood.
+For more inspiration on your journey through motherhood visit my blog post on Overcoming The Hurdles And Struggles Of Motherhood.